KristianDetlevsen/portfolio/about.md

 # Om mig 👋

-_"All we have to decide is what to do with the time that is given us." - Gandalf (Ringenes Herre - Eventyret om Ringen)_
+_"All we have to decide is what to do with the time that is given us." - Gandalf (The Lord of the Rings: The Fellowship of the Ring)_

 <figure style="text-align: center;">
   <img src="{{ '/assets/img/profile-fantasy.jpg' | relative_url }}"